ljpatrick/marxpaint/docs/README.txt

                       Printer Settings

-                              (Windows only)
+                              (Windows and Mac OS X)

                               By default, Tux Paint simply prints to the default printer with default settings when the 'Print' button is pushed.

-                              However, if you hold the [Alt] key on the keyboard while pushing the button, as long as you're not in fullscreen mode, a Windows print dialog will appear, where you can change the settings.
+                              However, if you hold the [Alt] (or [Option]) key on the keyboard while pushing the button, as long as you're not in fullscreen mode, your operating system's printer dialog will appear,
+                              where you can change the settings.

                               You can have the printer configuration changes stored by using the "printcfg" option, either